emurr-ucf/emurr/USERMAN/USERMAN.md

 ## 4.1.
 General NFC Knowledge

-If you are visiting an institution with NFC tags please skip to (Insitution )

 In order to both set and read an NFC tag you will need an NFC enabled device.
 If you are unsure if your device is NFC enabled check [this](https://en.wikipedia.org/wiki/List_of_NFC-enabled_mobile_devices) wiki article listing NFC enabled devices.
 If you are still unsure manually test with an NFC tag.

 ### 4.1.1.
 Recommended NFC Application